AhmedElfashny/Wikimedia-Kafka-OpenSearch-Spark-Integration/README.md

 In the second project, instead of using Kafka Streams as demonstrated in the course, I implemented **Spark Streaming** to connect to Kafka, process data, and create additional Kafka topics.
 This project includes real-time processing and aggregation of the data streamed from Wikimedia.

 - **Spark Streaming Application**: Reads data from the `wikimedia.recentchange` Kafka topic and performs the following aggregations:
-  - **Bot Edits**: Aggregates bot edits over time, publishing results to a new topic `wikimedia.stats.bots`.
+  - **Bot Edits**: Aggregates bot edits over time and publishes results to a new topic `wikimedia.stats.bots`.
+This topic can be used to monitor bot activity on Wikimedia in real time, providing insights into the frequency and scale of bot-driven changes.
-  - **Website Edits**: Tracks edit counts per website, streaming results to `wikimedia.stats.website`.
+  - **Website Edits**: Tracks the number of edits per website, streaming results to `wikimedia.stats.website`.
+This topic allows users to observe editing trends across different Wikimedia projects (like Wikipedia and Wikimedia Commons) and analyze which sites receive the most updates.
-  - **Time Series Edits**: Aggregates edit counts by type over time, with output sent to `wikimedia.stats.timeseries`.
+  - **Time Series Edits**: Aggregates edit counts by type over time and sends output to `wikimedia.stats.timeseries`.
+This topic is useful for time-based analysis, enabling the identification of patterns and spikes in editing activity by different types, such as new articles or modifications.

 ## Directory Structure
 - `wikimedia_kafka_producer.py`: Kafka Producer code to stream data from Wikimedia to the Kafka topic.